Joinable Search over Multi-source Spatial Datasets: Overlap, Coverage, and Efficiency: Index Construction

 \subsection{Local Index Construction}

-In the following, we describe the process of building the local index.
-For each data source containing a collection of spatial datasets $\{D_1, D_2, \dots, D_m\}$, we devise an inverted-ball tree, called IBtree (see Fig.~\ref{fig:twoLevelIndex}), to accelerate the \MIQ and \MCQC.
-Compared with the inverted and tree indexes, our IBtree can prune in batch those irrelevant spatial sets and quickly retrieve the candidate sets.
-For ease of understanding, we take a single data source as an example to illustrate the local index construction as below: \begin{example1} As shown in Fig.~\ref{fig:twoLevelIndex}, there are eight datasets in a data source.
-To create the local index, we first transform eight datasets into nodes and then build an IBtree in a top-down fashion by recursively dividing the spatial nodes into two groups. \end{example1}
+In this subsection, we describe the construction process of the local index.
+For each data source containing a collection of spatial datasets $\mathcal{D} = \{D_1, \dots, D_{n}\}$, we devise a local index to accelerate \MIQ and \MCQC (see Fig.~\ref{fig:twoLevelIndex}).
+For ease of understanding, we take a single data source as an example to illustrate the local index construction.
+Before constructing the local index, we first transform each spatial dataset $D$ into a dataset node $N_D$ containing specific information.
+The formal definition of a dataset node is presented below.

-When transforming spatial datasets into dataset nodes, each node should contain specific information about the spatial set.
-We present the formal definition of the dataset node, internal node, and leaf node in the index.
+\begin{definition1} \textbf{(Dataset Node)} A dataset node $N_D= (id, rect, o, r, S_D, pa)$, where $id$ is an dataset identifier, $rect$ is its minimum bounding rectangle (MBR), $o$ is the pivot of the MBR, $r$ is the radius of node, $S_D$ is its cell-based dataset, and $pa$ is the pointer address of the parent node. \end{definition1}

-\begin{definition1} \textbf{(Dataset Node)} A dataset node $N_D= (id, rect, p, r, pa, s)$, where $id$ is an identifier of the dataset, $rect$ is its minimum bounding rectangle (MBR), $p$ is the pivot of the MBR, $r$ is the radius of node, $pa$ is the pointer address of the parent node, and $s$ is the set representation of the spatial dataset. \end{definition1}
+The $rect$ is a rectangle whose sides are parallel to the $x$ and $y$ axes and minimally enclose all points in the dataset $D$.
+We compute the pivot $o$ by averaging the coordinates of the bottom left and upper right corners of the $rect$, and choose half of the farthest diagonal distance as the radius $r$.
+Next, we will give the formal definitions of the internal node and leaf node used in the local index.

-\begin{definition1} \textbf{(Internal Node)} An internal node $N_I$ = $(rect, p, r, ch, pa)$, where $rect$ is the MBR containing all child nodes, and $ch$ is its child nodes.
-Note that the root node $N_R$ and $N_L$ have the same structure, but $N_R.pa$ is null. \end{definition1}
+\begin{definition1} \textbf{(Internal Node)} An internal node $N_{in}$ = $(rect, o, r, N_l, N_r, pa)$, where $rect$ is the MBR enclosing all child nodes, $N_l$ and $N_r$ are its left and right child nodes.
+The meaning of the other symbols in the tuple is the same as in Definition~\ref{def:datasetNode}.
+The root node $N_{root}$ is an internal node, which has the same structure with $N_{in}$ except without $pa$. \end{definition1}

-\begin{definition1} \textbf{(Leaf Node)} A leaf node $N_L$ = $(rect, p, r, ch, pa, inv)$, where $inv$ is an inverted index of all the dataset nodes in the leaf node. $inv$ contains posting lists that map the cell ID to a list of dataset ids that contain it. \end{definition1}
+\begin{definition1} \textbf{(Leaf Node)} A leaf node $N_{leaf}$ = $(rect, o, r, ch, inv, f, pa)$, where $ch$ contains its all child dataset nodes, $inv$ is an inverted index of the contained dataset nodes, containing the posting lists that map the cell ID to a list of dataset IDs that contain it, and $f$ is the leaf node's capacity.
+The other symbols' meaning is the same as in Definition~\ref{def:iternalNode}. \end{definition1}